Choosing a Mover

 Things to remember on Pack Day:

-4. If the packers are to pack high value items, such as silver, works of art, furs, etc., Stevens recommends that you make yourself available to view the packing of these particular items.
-Do not expect items such as money, jewelry, coin collections, etc., to be packed, as Stevens Van Lines cannot accept responsibility for these items.
+- If the packers are to pack high value items, such as silver, works of art, furs, etc., it is recommended that you make yourself available to view the packing of these particular items.
+Do not expect items such as money, jewelry, coin collections, etc., to be packed, as National Van Lines cannot accept responsibility for these items.

 Things to remember on Load Day: